srtucker22/glipchat/README.md

 See [download-button.component.js](https://github.com/srtucker22/glipchat/blob/master/client/components/modules/download-button.component.jsx#L57) for how components reference this directory.

 # Android Cordova Notes:
-In order to run video conferencing on glipchat as a cordova app, you will to have the latest version of Android Studio installed and **you will need to use an actual Android device** (currently tested with devices 4.3+).
+In order to run video conferencing on glipchat as a cordova app, you will need to have the latest version of Android Studio installed and **you will need to use an actual Android device** (currently tested with devices 4.3+).
 Plug in your device to your computer via USB and run

-`meteor run android-device -p {local port} --settings settings.json`
+`meteor run android-device --settings settings.json`

 In order to use Google auth, you will need to run the application from a live mobiles server (see [OAuth for Mobile Meteor Clients](https://github.com/meteor/meteor/wiki/OAuth-for-mobile-Meteor-clients] for details).
 To do this, first deploy your meteor application to a live server.

-(e.g. `meteor deploy {your-server-url} --settings settings.json`)

 Once the app is successfully deployed, run: